 The Canadian Prairies are recognized internationally as a potential climate change “hotspot” due to their relatively high latitude and location in the middle of the continent.
-In the coming decades the Prairie’s summers are projected to become warmer and drier and winters and springs warmer and wetter.
+In the coming decades, the Prairie’s summers are projected to become warmer and drier and winters and springs warmer and wetter.
 Precipitation is likely to be characterized by greater variability and uncertainty from year to year, and within each year.
-Swings between wet and dry conditions could become more common.
+Rapid swings between wet and dry conditions could become more common.
 Extreme weather events such as heat waves, droughts, floods and intense storms are projected to increase in intensity and frequency.
-Overall, the climate is going to become even more variable, and less predictable.
+Overall, the climate is going to become even more variable and less predictable.

-Average temperatures will increase much more dramatically during the winter compared to the summer.
-There is high confidence that the number of cooling-degree days (temperature above 18 Celcius) will increase while the number of heating-degree days (temperature is below 18 Celcius) will decrease.
-Mid-winter thaws will become more frequent, winter days below -30 Celcius will become less frequent, and overall winters across the Prairies will continue to get warmer and shorter.
+Average temperatures will increase dramatically during the winter compared to the summer.
+There is high confidence that the number of cooling degree days (temperature above 18°C) will increase while the number of heating degree days (temperature below 18°C) will decrease.
+Mid-winter thaws will become more frequent; winter days below -30°C will become less frequent; and overall winters across the Prairies will continue to get warmer and shorter on average.
 In the summer, heat waves and heat extremes will increase in frequency.
-Further, it is expected that the number of frost-free and growing-degree days will increase.
+Further, it is expected that the number of frost-free days and growing degree days will increase.

 A greater risk of extreme events is projected.
-The risk of spring flooding may increase with warmer, wetter winters and springs.
-More intense rainstorms are likely as temperatures rise, creating a more energetic climate.
-Static or declining precipitation levels in combination with high temperatures (and associated increases in evapotranspiration), could potentially lead to more drought conditions in the summer.
+The risk of spring flooding may increase with warmer and wetter winters and springs.
+More intense rainstorms are likely as temperatures rise and create a more energetic climate.
+Static or declining precipitation levels in combination with high temperatures (and associated increases in evapotranspiration) could potentially lead to more drought conditions in the summer.

-Changes in temperature, precipitation patterns and other climatic factors will vary across the Parries.
-The bio-physical implications differ by eco-region:
+Changes in temperature, precipitation patterns and other climatic factors will vary across the Prairies.
+The bio-physical implications of a changing climate differ by eco-region.

 - Increase in the possibility that droughts will be longer and more frequent.